basho/riak_cs/README.md

 ## Starting order

 Riak must be started before Riak CS and Stanchion.
+Also, Stanchion must be running before Riak CS can begin to serve user requests.

 ## Users and administrative access